 Quite the ride

-Boise Little Theater began its distinguished history of continuous productions in 1948, making it one of the oldest all volunteer community theaters in the nation.
-It has demonstrated an extraordinary stability, many of its members having been with the organization for over forty years, and some from the very beginning.
+Boise Little Theater began its distinguished history of continuous productions in 1948, making it one of the oldest volunteer-organized community theaters in the nation.
+It has demonstrated extraordinary stability, many of its members have been with the organization for over forty years, and some from the very beginning.

 After a devastating fire in 1956 that destroyed the theater building at Gowen Field and caused the death of two BLT members, a new theater was built in the Fort Boise area of Boise City.
 This unique round theater has become a city landmark.